rad73/web-automation-2017/README.md

 * Browsers communicate through network inheriting all its failures and unreliability.

 But in many cases, it's the only option to extract content from the remote system.
-Number of paid solutions exists aiming to simplify web scrapping:
+Number of paid solutions exists aiming to simplify web scraping:

 * [Import.io](https://import.io) - turns websites into structured APIs.
 * [Portia](https://scrapinghub.com/portia/) - lets you scrape web sites without any programming knowledge required.